isb-cgc/readthedocs/docs/source/sections/data/WCDT_about.rst

 WCDT Data Set
 **************

-About the WCDT
+About the Genomic Characterization of Metastatic Castration Resistant Prostate Cancer
 ---------------

 The overarching goal of the Genomic Characterization of Metastatic Castration-Resistant Prostate Cancer study is to illuminate molecular mechanisms of acquired resistance to therapeutic agents, and particularly androgen signaling inhibitors, in the treatment of metastatic castration-resistant prostate cancer (mCRPC).

-About the WCDT Data
+About the Genomic Characterization of Metastatic Castration Resistant Prostate Cancer Data
 --------------------

 WCDT data is available from the biopsies of castration-resistant prostate cancer metastases collected during the study.
 The data consists of 101 cases with over 202 whole-genome sequencing files and 792 RNA sequencing files consisting of 83TB of data.
 The project identification in the GDC is `WCDT-MCRPC <https://portal.gdc.cancer.gov/projects/WCDT-MCRPC>`_.